 Providing clear and consistent information that clarifies the steps to postsecondary education will have a positive impact on enrollment.
 There is wide recognition of this, and multiple on-line tools tailored for Washington students already exist.
 However, current tools overlap and are redundant, which reduces their effectiveness.
-An achievable nearterm project is to integrate existing tools into a single on-line resource that can serve as a onestop-shop for career exploration, college information, career connected learning, and financial aid.
-Washington should strive to emulate comprehensive, effective online resources such as healthcare.gov and our own Washington Health Plan Finder."
+An achievable and low-cost project is to integrate existing tools into a single on-line resource that can serve as a one-stop-shop for career exploration, college information, career connected learning, and financial aid.
+We should strive to emulate comprehensive, effective online resources such as healthcare.gov and our own Washington Health Plan Finder."